The Guide to Bobby Pin Lock Picking

 Note that if you run into difficulties setting pins – meaning they either don’t set or keep falling – you likely need to readjust the amount of force you are applying to the tension wrench.
 Remember the key to picking any lock lies in the temperance of the tension wrench.

-To conclude this guide on how to pick a lock with a bobby pin I want to speak in regards to two things.
+To conclude this guide on bobby pin lock picking, I want to speak in regards to two things.
 The first being that you should never use these skills maliciously and only on your own locks or with permission of the lock owner.
 Secondly, speaking of your locks.
 It’s highly advised that you don’t practice on locks that you need to function, for example, your front door’s deadbolt.
 Doing so could permanently damage them.
 For the purpose of practice, it’s recommended you buy or salvage practice locks.

 If you enjoyed this little guide, have any questions, or want to share your success/failure, drop us a comment below.
 We would love to hear from you!